bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 Add your answers inline, below, with your pull request.

 1. Name at least three things that a general-purpose operating system is responsible for handling.
+THe operating system handles the hardware, software resources which include such items as the processor and memory.
+It also handles system calls and scheduling, while acting as an intermediatery between applications and hardware.
 2. Describe the job of the Scheduler in the OS in general.
+The Scheduler job is to manage processes that are wiaitng in queue.
 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+MLFQ learns about rthe processes that are running to sort by priority.
+So instead of fixed priority the MLFQ bases them on history of the process.

 ## Programming Exercise: The Lambda School Shell (`lssh`)